 As we all know, “Why are you leaving your job?” is one of the most popular interview questions.

-When I recruited, my first interview with viable candidates covered their entire education and work history.
+When I recruited, my first interview with candidates covered education and work history.
 I asked:

-Interestingly, those first interviews ruled out about 50% of the people who had appealing resumes.
+Interestingly, those first interviews usually eliminated about 50% of the people on my shortlists.

 Thus, Pat would benefit from preparing to answer these questions for each job s/he has had:

-Because answers to the second question can be deal-killers, you need to be ready!
+Because answers to the second question can be deal-killers, s/he needs to be ready.

 How to Answer, “What’s Your Reason for Leaving Your Job?”

-Pat and I batted this question around for a while and then I suggested that I crowdsource some ideas on LinkedIn.
+Pat and I batted this question around for a while, and then I suggested I crowdsource some ideas on LinkedIn.
 Pat loved that idea, so I asked for help.

-If you’re not a member of a job club, remember that LinkedIn can be a wonderful, helpful resource for you.
+If you’re not a job club member, remember that LinkedIn can be a helpful resource.

 Tell the Truth